Coronon/PyOpenDmxUsb/README.md

 ## Usage

-After getting an FMF object the following functions can be called:
+After getting an DMXClient object the following functions can be called:

 ### Connect to server